 When cars enter the resale market with more than 90,000 miles, the price differences between different models can become minuscule.
 Similar makes and models at different mileages can be insignificant; for instance, a car with 90,000 miles and one with 120,000 have similar price points.
 You can potentially wind up breaking even on your original investment and put it towards your next car!

 Comparing Mileage With Age

 Instead of focusing on the number of miles driven alone, it’s much better to compare the mileage with the vehicle’s age.
 Like any type of machinery, cars and trucks need to be replaced every so often as their parts wear down and become less effective.
 Though you can extend the life of your vehicle with regular maintenance and care, the age of the vehicle plays a key, often-ignored role in the depreciation of the car.
 In some cases, higher mileage might even be a good sign, as it may indicate a more sound vehicle that has withstood the test of time.

 Think a high-mileage car might be right for you?
-With a bad credit auto loan in Philadelphia, PA from PA Auto Credit, you can drive away in a car with up to 150,000 miles already on it that can still be a reliable option!
-Give us a call today at 800-371-1769 to learn more!
+With a bad credit auto loan in Philadelphia, PA from PA Auto Credit, you can drive away in a vehicle with up to 150,000 miles already on it that can still be a reliable option!
+Give us a call today to learn more!